ericdude4/shopifex/README.md

   json_decoder: Phoenix.json_library()
 ```

-Add this line at the top of `router.ex` to include the Shopifex pipelines
+Add this line near the top of `router.ex` to include the Shopifex pipelines

 ```elixir
 ShopifexWeb.Routes.pipelines()